 While incarceration is a clear and significant obstacle in Rhidale’s path, he strives to work toward several projects that can situate him as a critical thinker within leadership and professional development.
-His current projects include:
+His current project goals for 2022 include:

 - A Theory of Change: Campaigns to Change Things

 - Freedom4Rhidale: Freedom Campaign

 Furthermore, Rhidale is making strides in educating the public through guest speaking opportunities.
-Since he is currently incarcerated, these events are limited, but his last public event is outlined below:
+Since he is currently incarcerated, these events are limited, but his work was exemplified during the public event outlined below:

 “Good Trouble: A Discussion of Racial Inequality in the Criminal Justice System,” featuring opening comments from Attorney General Phil Weiser and panelists Colorado Department of Corrections Executive Director Dean Williams, University of Denver’s Apryl Alexander, Civil Rights Attorney Tyrone Glover, and Currently Incarcerated Advocate, Rhidale Dotson on September 24th, 2020